Wesenrein: Plot

 Nick and Hank interrogate Shaw in the room but as they have no luck, Nick asks to interrogate him alone in order to intimidate him.
 Now alone, Nick uses his Grimm persona to threaten Shaw and punches him multiple times until he is stopped by Renard.
 Renard decides to release him because of lack of evidence and have an officer placed outside his house; whilst also informing Wu about the type of Wesen in this case.
 Shaw returns home where someone calls to meet him at the back of his house.
 He arrives at a car where he meets the Wesenrein's Grand Master, Charlie Riken (Brandon Quinn), who kills him in order to prevent him from telling anyone about them.

 Back in Nick's house, Rosalee and Juliette get into an argument where Rosalee pressures her to call Nick and do things like a proper Grimm, causing Juliette to woge into a Hexenbiest and attack Rosalee, culminating with her ripping her throat out, killing her.
-However, this is all revealed to be just a nightmare, as Rosales awakens Juliette from a nap.
+However, this is all revealed to be just a nightmare, as Rosalee awakens Juliette from a nap.
 Nick, Hank and Wu investigate Shaw's murder and inside the house they find his Wesenrein clothes and a photograph with him and policeman Acker, confirming that he's also a member of the Wesenrein.
 Meanwhile, Monroe manages to trick Jonah, knocking him out and freeing himself and escaping from the warehouse.
 However, he's pursued by the Wesenrein and flees to the woods.
 He then stops as he comes upon Terry's mutilated corpse impaled on a stake set above a fire pit, where he's recaptured and sent back to the warehouse.
 Riken chastises his brother for his irresponsibility and states that Monroe's fate will be decided by the tribunal not him.
 He then accuses Monroe of having no respect for his heritage, so needs to answer for his sins.

 Nick and Hank discover that Acker has been calling Shaw and called multiple times to the prison to an inmate called Walker Williams.
 Using his Grimm persona, Nick has Williams confess that the Grand Master is Charlie Riken, who was once his cell mate, and Acker called him as Riken did not want his calls traced back to him or be pursued.
 While Nick, Hank and Wu investigate Riken's house (finding his cellphone), Monroe is brought back to the woods where the tribunal begins - there, Riken sits in head position as everyone surrounds another sharpened stake, chanting : "Wesenrein", on repeat...